cebartling/gulp-browserify-example/README.md

 This assumes that you have Node.js installed.
 If you don't, go get it for your platform of choice.
 The npm tool comes with the Node.js runtime.

+First install gulp

+`$ npm install gulp -g`

+This installs gulp globally, giving you access to gulp’s CLI.

+Next cd to `gulp-browserify-example` and do the following:

 1. Install the node modules: `npm install`
 2. Install Compass (assumes you have Ruby installed): `gem install compass`.
 We use SASS in our example.
 3. Retrieve bower components via gulp and bower: `gulp setup`.
 This will pull down Twitter Bootstrap 3.x and Modernizr.
 4. Build everything and serve it through gulp: `gulp`.
 If Chrome doesn't automatically come up, navigate with a browser to http://localhost:8080.